Lenore Thorne

 Lenore has always had a love for animals and grew up in rural Tennessee raising goats and sheep on her family farm.
 She graduated with her Associates in Veterinary Technology from Volunteer State Community College in 2020 and then completed her bachelor’s degree in Agriculture at Tennessee Technological University, graduating in December of 2022.
 She learned about CVM for the first time at a veterinary conference in 2020 right before the pandemic hit, but even while all travel was on hold, she worked towards going on a short-term trip to Mongolia as soon as the world opened again.

-While for some people Mongolia might seem like a challenging first trip, God had been preparing her heart for a long time.
-Growing up raising goats and sheep Lenore felt an immediate draw to this country, where sheep outnumber people 10:1.
+Lenore felt an immediate draw to Mongolia, a country where sheep outnumber people 10:1.
 She traveled to Mongolia for the first time in 2022, spending 2.5 months there teaching English in the countryside through the “Claim a County” program, as well as teaching veterinary skills in the small animal clinic.
 She returned the next summer for another 2.5 months and by that point God’s call for her to be a part of His work full-time in Mongolia was inescapable.
-Lenore loves the people of Mongolia and is excited to use her skills and be a part of His great commission to the ends of the earth.

 My Work